NOTICE: Internet Explorer was retired by Microsoft on June 15th, 2022 and is no longer supported. This could change how you access Online Banking.

 How Much House Can I Afford?

 Buying a home is a defining life moment.
 It’s also one of the largest investments you can make.
 Whether it’s your first home, next home or second home there’s quite a bit to consider.
 Sure, it’s fun to surf the internet and gather inspiration on Pinterest, but you’ll need to snap back into reality and make sure you make the right decision.
 How much house you can afford depends on a lot more than what your bank will loan you.
 So, let’s get started by determining those factors and setting a mortgage budget.
-You can also check out our mortgage calculator, which will help you determine how much your home will actually cost you.
+You can also check out our mortgage calculator below, which will help you determine how much your home will actually cost you.

 Setting a Mortgage Budget

 How much should you spend on a house?
 Start by setting a budget.
 When setting a mortgage budget, there’s two factors you’ll need to consider: How much house you can afford in actuality and how much your lender thinks you can afford.
 The personal criteria are just as important, if not more, than the latter.
 Just because you’re pre-qualified for a million-dollar beachfront condo doesn’t mean you should take out that loan.
 Let’s take a deeper dive into the personal criteria you should look at before signing off on a mortgage.

 How Much Should You Spend on a House Based on Personal Criteria?